irpl/deep-nuxt/content/resume/hobbies.md

 - Lots and lots of Youtube
-- Teaching Maths, Physics and programming
+- Teaching Mathematics, Physics and Programming
 - Badminton